weaveworks/weave-gitops-enterprise/CONTRIBUTING.md

 download all the Go modules/JS libraries from scratch, use the Tilt UI to check progress.
 Subsequent runs should be a lot faster.

-When `chart-mccp-cluster-service` has become green, you should be able to access your cluster at [http://localhost:8000](http://localhost:8000).
+When `cluster-service` has become green, you should be able to access your cluster at [http://localhost:8000](http://localhost:8000).
 The login is username `wego-admin` and password `dev`.

 Any change you make to local code will trigger tilt to rebuild and restart the pods running in your system.

-**THINGS TO WATCH OUT FOR**

-- If a change in your local settings results in a ConfigMap update, you will need to restart the `clusters-service` pod in order for the pod to read the updated ConfigMap.

 ### Faster frontend development